Learn to Row Level II Course

 Why We Created our Learn to Row Level II Course

-Burnaby Lake Rowing Club offers Learn to Row Classes on a monthly basis from the months of May-October to ensure that people can try rowing and have access to sculling in the Lower Mainland.
+Burnaby Lake Rowing Club offers Learn to Row Classes on a monthly basis to ensure that people can try rowing and have access to sculling in the Lower Mainland.
 During our Learn to Row Level I Course you will learn how to scull, a type of rowing that is done in smaller boats, with one oar in each hand.
 This course is intended to give you an introduction to rowing to see if you like it.
-Most people fall in love with the sport and want to keep learning more and more about rowing, for this reason we have this follow-up course.
+Most people fall in love with the sport and want to keep learning more and more about rowing, that is why we have this follow-up course- to give people the opportunity to continue to learn in a group environment.
 We have found that the average adult needs a minimum of 10-14 rowing lessons to feel comfortable and competent in a rowing boat.
 With this course you're able to keep progressing in the sport so that you can eventually join our Masters Team.

-You’ll take the rowing class with up to 8 other people who have already learned how to row and you’ll learn intermediate fundamentals so that you can progress toward rowing on your own and with other members.
-Once you complete this course you have the option of continuing with private lessons, taking our Learn to Row III Course (when it's offered) or joining as a member when your coach gives you the approval.
+You’ll take the rowing class with up to 8 other people who have already learned how to row and you’ll learn all of the more intermediate fundamentals so that you can progress toward rowing on your own and with other members.
+Once you complete this course you have the option of continuing with private lessons, taking our Learn to Row III Course (when it is offered) or joining as a member if your coach gives you the approval.

 Swimming Requirements